awsdocs/aws-iot-docs/developerguide/secure-tunnel-tutorial.md

 1. Under **Choose a thing to open a tunnel for**, choose **RemoteDeviceA**\.

 1. Under **Service**, enter **SSH**, and then choose **Open New**\.
-For more information, see [IoT Agent Snippet](agent-snippet.md)
+For more information, see [IoT Agent Snippet](agent-snippet.md)\.

-1. In the **New tunnel opened** page, download your source and destination access tokens and save them to your laptop\.
+1. In the **New tunnel opened** page, download your source and destination access tokens and save them to your computer\.
 This is the only time you can retrieve the tokens\.

 1. Choose **Done**\.

 If you configure the destination when calling `OpenTunnel`, the Secure Tunneling service delivers the destination client access token to the remote device over MQTT and the reserved MQTT topic \(`$aws/things/RemoteDeviceA/tunnels/notify`\)\.
-For more information, [MQTT Reserved topics](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html), Upon receipt of the MQTT message, the IoT agent on the remote device starts the local proxy in destination mode\.
+For more information, [MQTT Reserved topics](https://docs.aws.amazon.com/iot/latest/developerguide/topics.html)\.
+Upon receipt of the MQTT message, the IoT agent on the remote device starts the local proxy in destination mode\.
 You can omit the destination configuration if you want to deliver the destination client access token to the remote device through another method\.
 For more information, see [Configuring a Remote Device](configure-remote-device.md)\.

 ## Start the Local Proxy<a name="start-local-proxy"></a>